patrikstaaf/todo-php/README.md

 As a user I'm able to add share a list of tasks with another user.

 As a user I'm able to mark all tasks in a list as completed with one click.

-TODO: User that has list shared to them can not see emails shared to.